johnmanjohnston/tracker/README.md

 # tracker

 ## About
-This is a project made to help track your devices.
-It gets the device's IP address, longitude and latitude, time, date, country, city, etc.
+This is a project made to track your devices.
+It gets the device's IP address, and other location details.
-If you lose your devices, you could use this spyware to help get it's location.
+The information is gained by sending a HTTP request to [`https://ipinfo.io`](https://ipinfo.io).
 **Do note, that the location data is NOT 100% accurate, but can provide an approximate location.**

 In the `server` directory, you have `server.js` which is responsible for handling the server, and the modification of the log file.